NVIDIA/aistore/README.md

 <a name="ft6">6</a>: Query string parameter `?local=true` can be used to retrieve just the local buckets.

 <a name="ft7">7</a>: The request returns an HTTP status code 204 if the mountpath is already enabled/disabled or 404 if mountpath was not found.

+<a name="ft8">8</a>: Advanced usage only.
+Use it when the cluster is in split-brain mode.
+E.g, if the original primary proxy's network gets down for a while, the rest proxies vote and select new primary.
+After network is back the original proxy does not join the new primary automatically.
+It results in two primary proxies in a cluster. [↩](#a8)

 ### Querying information